FZambia/centrifuge/docs/content/client_api.rst

 to Centrifuge.
 But if you omit it then make sure that it does not affect token generation - i.e. in this case you need to generate token without ``sign.update(user_info)``.

+If you are using Python - then you can use `generate_token` function from `cent` library to generate tokens for your users.

 You can combine Centrifuge initialization and configuration and write in this way:

 .. code-block:: javascript